oracle/node-oracledb/doc/api.md

 Boolean externalAuth
 ```

-Indicate whether to connections should be established using
+Indicate whether connections should be established using
 [External Authentication](#extauth).

 This optional property overrides the